ganvoa/php-code-actions/README.md

 # php-code-actions

-A very basic set of PHP Code Actions for Visual Studio Code.
+A very basic set of PHP Code Actions for VSCode.

 ## Actions